openpnp/openpnp/README.md

 ## Get Involved

 If you'd like to be involved in the development of OpenPnP, please [join the discussion group](http://groups.google.com/group/openpnp), introduce yourself and let us know how you can help.
+We are also active on Freenode IRC in the #openpnp channel.
+If you don't have an IRC client, you can [use this web based one](http://webchat.freenode.net/?channels=openpnp).

 ## Thanks